UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_01.md

 - Being able to use the software after leaving school without paying exorbitant amounts of money
-- Having access to the source code - you can learn and fix bugs (even closed source, Commercial Software has bugs, they are just harder to see and help fixing...).
+- Having access to the source code - you can learn and fix bugs
 - Open Source software is customizable and flexible
 - It's becoming the standard in many tech companies
 - You are part of an awesome and active community!